Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Maintain a central location for returning and exchanging magazines to help control noise and confusion.

-- Support: Allow students who need extra help to draw pictures or write words in their Venn diagrams.
+- Allow students who need extra help to draw pictures or write words in their Venn diagrams.
 This gives them alternative methods of expression and reduces the number of magazine images they need to find in order to fill their circles.

 - Informal evaluations of student work and understanding can be done during the initial class discussion and while monitoring student progress during Independent Working Time.